scicloj/open-source-mentoring/list-of-projects.md

 * extend the [Fastmath VectorProto protocol](https://github.com/generateme/fastmath/blob/60e65bf/src/fastmath/protocols.clj#L78) to support more types

-* create a bridge to the [Stan](https://mc-stan.org/) library for statistical computing - in other words, add Clojure to the [BridgeStan](https://roualdes.github.io/bridgestan/latest/) project of polyglot Stan bindings
+* create a Clojure Doman Specific Language for statistical models on top of the [Stan](https://mc-stan.org/) library for statistical computing

 * join the development of the [Tableplot](https://scicloj.github.io/tableplot) datavis library